- General Information

 Pollution Prevention and Good Housekeeping for Municipal Operations

-Measurable goals and interim milestones for the development of each program and a measure of success for the implemented programs(i.e. narrative or numeric water quality measure used to gauge program effectiveness);
+Measurable goals and interim milestones for the development of each program and a measure of success for the implemented programs, i.e. observation, numeric water quality measurement or other adequate means necessary to determine program effectiveness.

 The permit requires the City to secure the resources necessary to meet all requirements and to conduct an annual analysis of the human resource, capital improvements and operation expenditures.
 The funding details are elaborated in the Stormwater Utility Budget section.